Discordia/gjk-epa/README.md

 Basically a direct (but a biut simplified) port of GJK and EAP in dyn4j.
 See: https://github.com/wnbittle/dyn4j and dyn4j.org.

-*Work In Progress!* Nothing is really working as of this moment!!!
+*Work In Progress!* It is starting to work, not very well tested though.

+I have done some successful tests with collision detection between triangle, rectangle, polygon and circle.
+BUG: There are cases when the algorithm just hangs, i.e. iterates for ever.

 Dependencies
 =========================================